Unthrottled/blog/_posts/2017-12-14-Reactive-Mongo-Image-Persistence.md

 Thankfully, the `MultipartFile` exposes a regular InputStream which can in turn be wrapped into a AsyncInputStream by the `AysncStreamHelper` class.
 This works fine and dandy when an image file needs to be saved, however, returning an image is a bit different.

-The initial design for the REST API was for the fetchImageBinary to return a `Flux<DataBuffer>` which was supposed to be a asynchronous byte stream of the requested image.
+The initial design for the REST API was for the fetchImageBinary to stream the bytes, so that the server would not have to keep everything in memory.
-However I ran into issues with reading from the byte stream and converting a ByteBuffer it into a DataBuffer.
+However fast and easy solution was to create a `ByteArrayOutputStream` and just side effect all of the reads and convert it into a observable byte array all in memory.
-So the fast and easy solution was to create a `ByteArrayOutputStream` and just side effect all of the reads and convert it into a observable byte array.
+When dealing with larger files, it may be more useful to stream information off to the client, to prevent the need for a whole lot of working memory.

 [Link to File](https://github.com/cyclic-reference/mongo-images/blob/master/web-service/src/main/java/io/acari/images/ImageHandler.java)